| Date | 25 BCE – 25 CE |

 | Current location | The Cleveland Museum of Art |

-The Vicarello Goblet is an outstanding example of Roman silversmithing from the Augustan period (25 BCE–25 CE).
-This small silver drinking cup, discovered near ancient thermal springs north of Rome, features a finely detailed relief scene depicting a rustic ritual in honor of Priapus, the Roman god of fertility, gardens, and male sexuality.
-Priapus is shown as an ithyphallic (permanently erect) figure, symbolizing abundance and protection.
-The goblet exemplifies the luxury tableware used by the Roman elite and is now part of the collection of the Cleveland Museum of Art.
+The Vicarello Goblet is an outstanding example of Roman silversmithing from the Augustan period, around 25 BCE–25 CE.
+This small silver drinking cup, discovered near ancient thermal springs north of Rome, bears a finely worked relief scene of a rustic ritual in honor of Priapus, the Roman god of fertility, gardens, and male sexuality.
+Priapus appears as an ithyphallic figure, a form that signaled abundance as well as protection.
+Though modest in scale, the goblet belongs to the world of luxury tableware used by the Roman elite and carries a vivid fusion of refinement, ritual, and sensual symbolism.

-The goblet dates to the early Roman Empire under Emperor Augustus (27 BCE–14 CE), a time of cultural flourishing and refinement in luxury arts.
-It was likely manufactured in Italy or the eastern Mediterranean by a skilled silversmith specializing in repoussé relief work.
-It was discovered around 1862 at Vicarello (ancient Aquae Apollinares), a site near Lake Bracciano known for its healing thermal springs dedicated to Apollo.
-Such sites often received votive offerings related to health, fertility, and recovery from illness, making the goblet’s fertility theme particularly fitting despite the site’s primary dedication to Apollo.
+The goblet dates to the early Roman Empire under Augustus, whose reign from 27 BCE to 14 CE marked a period of cultural refinement and flourishing luxury arts.
+It was likely made in Italy or the eastern Mediterranean by a highly skilled silversmith working in repoussé relief.
+The vessel was discovered around 1862 at Vicarello, ancient Aquae Apollinares, near Lake Bracciano, a site famous for healing thermal springs dedicated to Apollo.
+Places of this kind often received votive offerings connected to health, fertility, and recovery, making the goblet’s imagery especially resonant even within a sanctuary primarily associated with Apollo.

-The goblet belongs to a tradition of Roman silver vessels decorated with Dionysian (Bacchic) themes, which celebrated wine, ecstasy, fertility, and the untamed forces of nature.
-Priapus, son of Dionysos (Bacchus), was a minor but popular deity invoked as a guardian of gardens, orchards, livestock, and boundaries.
-His herm-like form—a pillar topped with a head and erect phallus—served as a protective scarecrow-like figure against the evil eye and to promote growth.
-The scene depicts a rural shrine ritual within the Dionysian thiasos (retinue), with ecstatic followers (a satyr and maenad) dancing in abandon, reinforcing themes of liberation through wine and revelry.
-Such imagery was ideal for symposium drinking cups, where wine fueled social and philosophical discussions.
-The goblet’s high quality highlights how Roman elites used art to evoke pleasure, fertility, and divine favor during banquets.
+The goblet belongs to a broader tradition of Roman silver vessels decorated with Dionysian, or Bacchic, themes that celebrated wine, ecstasy, fertility, and the untamed energies of nature.
+Priapus, regarded as a son of Dionysos or Bacchus, was a minor but widely venerated deity who protected gardens, orchards, livestock, and boundaries.
+His herm-like image, a pillar topped by a head and an erect phallus, functioned both as a guardian and as a force for growth and fecundity.
+The scene on the goblet presents a rural shrine ritual within a Dionysian thiasos, or retinue, where ecstatic followers, including a satyr and a maenad, dance in abandon and reinforce themes of release, revelry, and fertile power.
+Such imagery was especially fitting on symposium vessels, where wine accompanied conversation, performance, and pleasure.
+The high quality of the goblet reveals how Roman elites used art to surround banqueting with associations of divine favor, sensual richness, and cultivated enjoyment.

-The provenance of the Vicarello Goblet can be traced back to 1867 or shortly thereafter, when it entered the collection of Sir William Drake, F.S.A.
-(1817–1890), a prominent British antiquarian and collector based in London, England.
-By 1912, the goblet had been acquired by Baron Edmond de Rothschild (1845–1934) in Paris, France, one of the most influential art and antiquities collectors of his era from the renowned Rothschild family.
-It remained in private hands until April 5, 1966, when it was offered and sold at auction at Christie’s in London as lot number 12.
-That same year, the Cleveland Museum of Art in Cleveland, Ohio, purchased the goblet through the J. H. Wade Fund, and it has remained in the museum’s permanent collection ever since.
+The provenance of the Vicarello Goblet can be traced to 1867 or shortly thereafter, when it entered the collection of Sir William Drake, F.S.A.
+(1817–1890), a prominent British antiquarian and collector in London.
+By 1912, it had passed into the collection of Baron Edmond de Rothschild (1845–1934) in Paris, one of the leading collectors of art and antiquities of his time.
+It remained in private hands until April 5, 1966, when it was sold at Christie’s in London as lot 12.
+That same year, the Cleveland Museum of Art acquired it through the J. H. Wade Fund, and it has remained in the museum’s permanent collection ever since.

 -